andrewpfunk/serverless-tutorial/README.md

 ## Part Four: Local Development 🚧

 This tutorial has shown that it is possible to develop and deploy a full-stack web app using only a web browser.
 Eventually you will want to do local development on your computer.
 Here are the basic steps.
+Note: some of these commands may differ between Linux, Mac, and Windows.

 - If necessary, install git: https://github.com/git-guides/install-git